 Buying succulent seeds

 As we mentioned in the previous paragraph, different cactus and succulent species differ in how challenging they are to grow and care for.
 Another factor to keep in mind that can really influence your success is the quality of the seeds you buy.

 First off, avoid fancy looking cheap seeds from China.
 The photos displayed on most product pages are fake (blue Lithops, anyone?) as is the actual product in many cases.
 If something actually arrives, they tend to be just little seeds for common species of weeds!
 While they might germinate, it’s not going to be what you’re after at all.

 Instead, if you’re going to buy seeds, look for a reputable company with good reviews.
 There’s Amazon, Etsy, eBay, and independent websites so you should usually be able to find the seeds you’re looking for in one place or another.

 Harvesting succulent seeds

 If you already grow succulents and they’re doing well, there’s a good chance they’ll be putting out flowers.
-Species like Haworthia, Echeveria and Gasteria (and many more) tend to bloom quite often and you can actually harvest their seeds once the flowers die off.
+Species like Haworthia, Echeveria, and Gasteria ( and many more flowering succulents types) tend to bloom quite often and you can actually harvest their seeds once the flowers die off.
 This involves pollinating the flower to make sure seeds form, and then performing some rather delicate operations possibly involving tweezers to get the tiny seeds out.

 A bit of a task, but very rewarding if your seeds end up flourishing!